$\mathrm{SU}(3)$ Fermi-Hubbard gas with three-body losses: symmetries and dark states: Analysis of the dark states of the lossy dynamics protected by the symmetry

 \subsection{Dark states from ssYTs}

 The discussion in Sec.~\ref{sec:Effect_of_diss} provides a straightforward way of constructing dark states based on symmetries.
-The key point is that $H_{\rm eff}$ in Eq.~\eqref{Eq:30} is $\mathrm{SU}(3)$ invariant; indeed we can interpret the non-Hermitian term as a rescaling of the three-body interaction $U_3 \to U_3 - i \gamma /2$.
+The key point is that $H_{\rm eff}$ in Eq.~\eqref{Eq:30} is $\mathrm{SU}(3)$ invariant; indeed, we can interpret the non-Hermitian term as a rescaling of the three-body interaction $U_3 \to U_3 - i \gamma /2$.

 The operators $\Nf$, $C_2$ and $C_3$ mutually commute and thus can be simultaneously diagonalized.
-The resulting basis is composed of states that are represented by orbital and spin ssYTs labeled by the three integers $p$, $q$ and $r$, which satisfy the following relation for the total number of particles: $\Nf = p+2q + 3 r$.
+The resulting basis is composed of states that are represented by orbital and spin ssYTs labeled by the three integers $p$, $q$, and $r$, which satisfy the following relation for the total number of particles: $\Nf = p+2q + 3 r$.
 Note that $p$ and $q$ are linked to $C_2$ and $C_3$ through Eqs.~\eqref{eq:c1} and~\eqref{eq:c2}, and $r \in \{0,1,2, \ldots \}$.
 Since $H_{\rm eff}$ commutes with $\Nf$, $C_2$ and $C_3$ thanks to the aforementioned $\mathrm{SU}(3)$ invariance, its eigenstates are linear combinations of ssYTs that have the same shape.
-In other words, the eigenvectors of $H_{\rm eff}$ have $p$, $q$ and $r$ as good quantum numbers.
+In other words, the eigenvectors of $H_{\rm eff}$ have $p$, $q$, and $r$ as good quantum numbers.

 Let us consider the eigenstates characterized by $r=0$: they must have real eigenvalues since by construction none of them can accommodate more than two particles on the same site.
-To see that, consider the associated orbital ssYT, which is composed of only two columns.
-By definition, a same site index cannot appear more than once in a column, and hence in this state it can at most appear twice.
+To see that, consider the associated orbital ssYT, which is composed of two columns at most.
+By definition, the same site index cannot appear more than once in a column, and hence in this state it can at most appear twice.
 Therefore, these states never accommodate three particles on the same site.

 As a consequence, the subspaces characterized by $\{p, q, r=0 \}$ are only composed by dark states.
 Hence, by simply computing the dimensionality of these spaces, we can know the number of linearly independent states that do not undergo three-body losses because of spin-symmetry reasons.
 This is what we are going to discuss in the rest of this section.
 Before concluding, we mention that there also exist dark states having $r>0$ as we will see in Sec.~\ref{sec:NANBNC1}, but they are much less numerous than those with $r=0$.